macdit3/python-task-tracker/README.md

 ## Acknowledgments
 *  Created by Mr. Macuei Mathiang
-* Part of the MA Workforce IT Development Projects
+* This project is part of the MA Workforce IT Development Trianing
+* Date 02/23/2025